yardenbasri/Partys/readme.md

 # This project represents a data base made in access for partys companys.

-# A book included which explains all the querys.
+# A book included which explains all the querys, creating of the tables and diagrams.